Skip to main content

 Key lifecycle

 Retired keys can still decrypt and verify, but cannot encrypt or sign.
 Archived keys cannot perform any operations.
 Plan your rotation strategy accordingly.
+Key archival is intentionally not available in the SDK — it must be performed through the Portal UI to prevent accidental private key destruction.

 Error Handling